South Asia (1000-5000) January 2026

 How does South Asia (1000-5000) compare?

-People in South Asia (1000-5000) were much more positive than average regarding Action, Feedback & Recognition, and Decision Making.
+People in South Asia (1000-5000) were much more positive than average regarding Action, Feedback & Recognition, and Voice.

-On the lower side, people in South Asia (1000-5000) had much lower favorable scores than average in Equity.
+On the lower side, people in South Asia (1000-5000) had much lower favorable scores than average in Equity and Contribution To Broader Purpose.

 People working in South Asia (1000-5000) are more engaged than Benelux, DACH, Central Europe, and Nordic.

-People in South Asia (1000-5000) were generally least favourable about Equity, and were most negative towards 'I believe my total compensation (base salary+any bonuses+benefits+equity) is fair, relative to similar roles at other companies' with 27% of people disagreeing (+4% above average).
+People in South Asia (1000-5000) were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 26% of people disagreeing (+7% above average).

 Which questions matter the most?